Cross Country:33km in the Meribel Valley

 · Room 3= twin/triple with bath/WC

-· Room 4 = twin with bath/WC and balcony
+· Room 4 = twin with shower/WC and balcony

 · Lounge/dining room with fireplace and balcony